 Downtown

 Whether you’re looking for a short commute to work or want a friendly place to retire, Albuquerque’s Downtown neighborhood offers it all.
-There are lots of locally owned stores to shop at, and the Sandia mountains are just a short trip away when you need to spend some time in nature.
+There are lots of locally owned stores to shop at, and the Sandia Mountains are just a short trip away when you need to spend some time in nature.

 Eastside

 You’ll be happy to know that living in Albuquerque also means you’ll have easy access to public transportation.
 You can hop on the Albuquerque Rapid Transit and be almost anywhere in the city in no time.
 This is great for commuting to work!
 ABQ is also very bikeable, and there’s a great biking community that’s worked hard to create safe ways to share the road.
-Most residents make use of the I-25 and I-40 to get around the city by car, however, and it’s important to remember that the further you live from the city center, the less public transportation options you’ll find.
+Most residents make use of the I-25 and I-40 to get around the city by car, however, and it’s important to remember that the further you live from the city center, the fewer public transportation options you’ll find.

 In Albuquerque, there are some great learning options for younger children, as well as higher learning opportunities.
 Some of the best school districts include: